peterruler/render-docker-java-rest/README.md

 ## render.com setup

-- Choose new webservice -> docker -> Choose this repo from the dropdown in render webinterface
+- Choose: free plan -> new webservice -> docker -> Choose this repo from the dropdown in render webinterface

 ## dot env file, each key-value pair on a new line
 - create a `.env` file in the root of this project with the following content: